TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 Static user
 -----------
-In the case of a static user we have the following state vector at the epoch *k*:
+In the case of a static user we have the following state vector (x) at the epoch *k*:

 .. math::